MJoergen/nexys4ddr/dyoc/Episodes/ep09_-_Branching/README.md

 To implement these we need to build upon the multiplexer connected to the status register.
 And we need to correspondingly expand the selector signal sr\_sel.
-This is done in lines 160-179 of cpu/datapath.vhd.
+This is done in the file main/cpu/sr.vhd.

 ## Conditional jumps
 All conditional jumps (branches) on the 6502 are relative to the current value of the Program Counter.
-We expand the selector pc\_sel for the Program Counter and use it in lines 120-146 of cpu/datapath.vhd.
+We expand the selector pc\_sel for the Program Counter and use it in the file main/cpu/pc.vhd.

 This takes care of the following instructions:
 * 10 BPL